yandex-cloud/docs/en/vpc/operations/get-static-ip.md

       The static public IP address is reserved.

+- API

+   To reserve a static IP address, use the [create](../api-ref/Address/create.md) REST API method for the [Address](../api-ref/Address/index.md) resource or the [AddressService/Create](../api-ref/grpc/address_service.md#Create) gRPC API call.

 - {{ TF }}

    {% include [terraform-definition](../../_tutorials/terraform-definition.md) %}

-   If you don't have {{ TF }}, [install it and configure the {{ yandex-cloud }} provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
+   If you do not have {{ TF }} yet, [install it and configure the {{ yandex-cloud }} provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

-   1. In the configuration file, describe the parameters of resources that you want to create:
+   1. In the configuration file, describe the parameters of the resources you want to create:

       * `name`: Static public IP address name.
 Name format: